-Substantially all of the Group's business activities are in Ireland and the UK, with the majority of the Group's loans and advances to customers in Ireland and the UK.
+Substantially all of the Group's business activities and the majority of the Group's loans and advances are to customers in Ireland and the UK.
+Furthermore, the Group has identified and set a strategic plan to focus on Ireland as the Group's core market (see the Risk Factor entitled "The Group's strategic plans may not be realised" below).
 The Group's business and financial performance is therefore directly and indirectly subject to inherent risks arising from general economic conditions in Ireland, the UK, and the state of the European and global economy and financial markets both generally, and as they specifically affect financial institutions.
-The Group considers the following sub-categories to be of material relevance in this regard.
+The Group considers the following subcategories to be of material relevance in this regard.